 - M Miao, Replacing Death with Life?
-The rise of LWOP in the context of Abolitionist Campaign in the United States, Northwestern Journal of Law and Social Policy (2018 forthcoming).
+The rise of LWOP in the context of Abolitionist Campaign in the United States, Northwestern Journal of Law and Social Policy (2020).

 FULL TEXT SSRN| ACADEMIA| RESEARCHGATE